jackh404/python-p4-mock-challenge-hotel-customers/README.md

 ## Setup

-The instructions assume you changed into the `code-challenge` folder **prior** to opening the code editor.
+The instructions assume you changed into the `python-p4-mock-challenge-hotel-customers` folder **prior** to opening the code editor.

 To download the dependencies for the backend, run: